 The State has a FAQ page regarding the vaccine, which is available here: https://www.mass.gov/info-details/covid-19-vaccine-frequently-asked-questions

 Learn more about the vaccine timeline here: https://www.mass.gov/info-details/when-can-i-get-the-covid-19-vaccine

 COVID-19 testing at the Stop the Spread sites is free, easy and painless.
 Please consider getting tested over the next two weeks to help stop the spread of COVID-19 to your family and friends.
 A list of the sites can be found here: https://www.mass.gov/info-details/stop-the-spread

 All of Governor Baker’s emergency orders can be found here: https://www.mass.gov/info-details/covid-19-state-of-emergency

-As more and more businesses, restaurants and activities remain open, we continue to encourage the community to stay diligent in preventing the spread of COVID-19.
+As more and more businesses, restaurants and activities remain open at a reduced capacity, we continue to encourage the community to stay diligent in preventing the spread of COVID-19.
 Many of the things that you can do to help prevent the spread of COVID-19 and other respiratory viruses such as the flu, include:

 Wear a face covering or mask whenever in public.

 Physical or social distancing whenever in public and as much as possible.